 Hotels and guesthouses used by foreign nationals and the government of Iraq are subject to regular threats.
-The British embassy does not allow official visitors to stay in a hotel overnight outside the Kurdistan Region, however attendance to meetings in hotels are assessed on case by case basis.
+The British embassy doesn’t allow official visitors to stay in a hotel overnight except in the Kurdistan Region, however attendance at meetings in hotels is assessed on case by case basis.

 If you travel to areas of Iraq to which the FCO advise against all but essential travel, you should take appropriate security precautions before travelling.
 Outside of the Kurdistan Region you are strongly advised to employ a private security company, make arrangements for secure accommodation and transport and consider pre-deployment training.

-As part of Arba’een religious observations, processions and events will take place throughout Iraq, especially in Karbala and Najaf, during November.
+As part of religious observations, processions and events take place throughout Iraq, especially in Karbala and Najaf.
 Religious gatherings have previously been targeted by terrorists.

-British nationals in Baghdad should have robust contingency plans in place and continue to monitor media reporting.
+If you’re in in Baghdad, you should have robust contingency plans in place and continue to monitor media reporting.
 You should stay in close contact with your private security companies and monitor our travel advice pages.
 Routes in and out of Baghdad may become blocked and airports closed or inaccessible at little or no notice.
 You should plan and check your routes in advance of travelling.

-In recent months Turkey has conducted a number of airstrikes in the far north of the Kurdistan Region of Iraq (KRI).
-On 8 September 2015 Turkish troops crossed the border into the KRI in pursuit of alleged militants and on 29 November 2015 Turkey shelled militants in villages bordering Turkey and Iraq.
+Turkey conducts periodic airstrikes in the far north of the Kurdistan Region of Iraq (KRI).
 Take extra care in mountainous areas, particularly near the border with Turkey.
 Crossing points along the Iraq-Turkey border may also be affected.

-While the Kurdistan Region has a different security environment to the rest of Iraq, Daesh controls territory nearby.
+While the Kurdistan Region has a different security environment to the rest of Iraq, there remains a risk of attacks by Daesh.
 The security situation in the Kurdistan Region could deteriorate quickly.

-Following fighting in Ninewah province, large numbers of internally displaced people have travelled to Dohuk province in the Kurdistan Region, joining others already taking refuge there.
+Large numbers of internally displaced people remain in Dohuk province in the Kurdistan Region.

 Foreign nationals crossing the border from Syria into the KRI have been arrested for immigration offences in recent months.
 If prosecuted offenders could face a prison sentence of up to 5 years.

-There are no country-wide curfews at present, but curfews and vehicle bans can be enforced at short notice, particularly around religious holidays, pilgrimages and key political dates like elections.
+Curfews and vehicle bans can be enforced at short notice, particularly during the current period of protests and unrest but also around religious holidays, pilgrimages and key political dates like elections.

 Border crossing points with countries neighbouring Iraq may close with little or no notice.
-There are reports that a number of Iraqi border crossings with Syria are now under Daesh control and have been closed.
-Three Saudi Arabian border guards were killed at the Arar crossing between Iraq and Saudi Arabia on 5 January 2015.
 Check whether border crossings will be open before travelling through these areas.

 Flight schedules may change without notice.
 Contact your airline or travel company for the latest information before travelling.